Download This Bill in Microsoft Word format

-(f) a financial institution or financial institution vendor, parent holding company, trustee, or agent of or designated by one or more financial institution or vendors, including accountholders, credit card holders, debtors, guarantors, or purchasers;
+(f) a financial institution or financial institution vendor, parent holding company, trustee, or agent of or designated by one or more financial institutions or vendors, including accountholders, credit card holders, debtors, guarantors, or purchasers;

 (g) an incorporated or unincorporated association, including labor unions, having a common interest, constitution, and bylaws, and organized and maintained in good faith for purposes other than obtaining insurance for members or participants of such association covering its members;